 - To cook pearled barley, you combine barley and water or stock in a pan and simmer for 40 to 50 minutes.

-I am a big fan of quick cooking barley, which is what I use in this sausage and peppers barley risotto.
+I am a big fan of quick-cooking barley, which is what I use in this sausage, peppers, and mushroom barley risotto.

 Step #1: Saute the sausage to get a nice sear on it!